thatcherfreeman/utility-dctls/README.md

 **Show Linear Ramp**: Toggle to turn off the 0-1 scale ramp at the bottom.

 **Show Exponential Ramp**: Toggle to turn off the smooth stop ramp at the bottom.

 ---

+### Exposure Strips DCTL
+Creates a comparison of your shot at one-stop exposure increments.
+Expects a linear state input image because it applies powers of 2x gain for each strip.

+#### DCTL Parameters

+**X Position**: Position in the input image of the strip

+**Number of Strips**: Quantity of exposure strips to display

+**Exposure Setup**: Choose whether to show exposures below or above the base exposure that comes into the DCTL.
+If this is set to "Under and Over Exposures", then the middle chip is the base exposure sent to the DCTL.
+If this is set to "Overexposures Only" or "Underexposures Only", then the left or the rightmost strip will be the base exposure, respectively.

+**Strip Contents**: Choose whether the strips share the same portion of the image, or if we just apply increasing exposure over the overall base image.
+It'll make more sense when you play with it.

+---